katholiek-onderwijs-vlaanderen/sri-client/README.md

 ### generic interface ###

-* **get(href, parameters, configuration):** http get of the href with the given parameters.
+* **get(href, parameters, options):** http get of the href with the given parameters.
 Returns a promise with the exact result from the api.
-* **getList(href, parameters, configuration):** http get of the href with the given parameters where href is suposed to be a list resource.
+* **getList(href, parameters, options):** http get of the href with the given parameters where href is suposed to be a list resource.
 Returns a promise with the array of the expanded results that match the query (so not an object with an href and $$expanded, but the object that is $$expanded.
 The list of results is limited to only one API call so the lenght will be maximum the limit.
 The result also has a method count() which returns the count from the $$meta section.
-* **getAll(href, parameters, configuration):** http get of the href with the given parameters where href is suposed to be a list resource.
+* **getAll(href, parameters, options):** http get of the href with the given parameters where href is suposed to be a list resource.
 Returns a promise with the array of the expanded results that match the query (so not an object with an href and $$expanded, but the object that is $$expanded.
 The list of results is all the results that match the query, because the next links are requested as well and concatenated to the result.
 The result also has a method count() which returns the count from the $$meta section.
-* **put(href, payload, configuration):** http put to href with the given payload.
+* **put(href, payload, options):** http put to href with the given payload.
-* **updateResouce(resource, configuration):** http to resource.$$meta.permalink with resouce as payload.
+* **updateResouce(resource, options):** http to resource.$$meta.permalink with resouce as payload.
 Compact function to do an update of an existing resource.
-* **post(href, payload, configuration):** http post to href with the given payload.
+* **post(href, payload, options):** http post to href with the given payload.
-* **delete(href, configuration):** http delete to href.
+* **delete(href, options):** http delete to href.
-* **getAllHrefs(hrefs, batchHref, parameters, configuration):** returns an array of all objects for hrefs, a given array with permalinks.
+* **getAllHrefs(hrefs, batchHref, parameters, options):** returns an array of all objects for hrefs, a given array with permalinks.
 All these parameters need to be of the same resource type!
 You can provide expansion (or other) parameters with parameters.
 It will get all these permalinks in the most efficient way if an href to the corresponding batch url is provided.
-If the batch url is null it will get them in individual request in groups of 100  (can be overwritten with config.groupBy) permalinks in order to not make the request url too long.
+If the batch url is null it will get them in individual request in groups of 100  (can be overwritten with options.groupBy) permalinks in order to not make the request url too long.
-* **getAllReferencesTo(baseHref, params, referencingParameterName, hrefsArray, config):** Same as getAll but you can add a referencingParameterName and an array of hrefs.
+* **getAllReferencesTo(baseHref, params, referencingParameterName, hrefsArray, options):** Same as getAll but you can add a referencingParameterName and an array of hrefs.
-It will add referencingParameterName as a parameter and add the hrefsArray as a comma separated string, but it will only request them in groups of 100 (can be overwritten with config.groupBy) to make sure the request url does not get too long.
+It will add referencingParameterName as a parameter and add the hrefsArray as a comma separated string, but it will only request them in groups of 100 (can be overwritten with options.groupBy) to make sure the request url does not get too long.
-If the name of the resource is too long you might have to use config.groupBy to decrease the number of hrefs it groups in one request
+If the name of the resource is too long you might have to use options.groupBy to decrease the number of hrefs it groups in one request

 All these methods return a promise.
 If the response status >= 400, the result will return an error object with: